DatViseR/Vivid-Volcano/Publication/paper.md

 communication challenges between computational and experimental disciplines, even with bioinformatician support.

-Vivid Volcano was designed with two basic aims: 1.
-Empowering experimental biologists with a tool that can help them explore and analyze pre-processed omics data on their own 2.
-Lowering the workload for bioinformaticians who can focus on more statistically and computationally challenging tasks such as integration of complex multiomics data
+Vivid Volcano was designed with two basic aims: First, empowering experimental biologists with a tool that can help them explore and analyze pre-processed omics data on their own.
+Second, lowering the workload for bioinformaticians who can focus on more statistically and computationally challenging tasks such as integration of complex multiomics data.

 Vivid Volcano addresses a critical need in the biological research community by empowering wet-lab scientists to independently analyze and